NightwindDev/Tweak-Tutorial/p3_views.md

 [view.anchorType constraintEqualToConstant:x].active = true;
 ```

-These are the `anchorType`s that can be used with constraints.
+These are the `anchorType`s that can be used with constraints:

 | Anchor Type | Description |
 | ---- | ----------- |